kjbautista/gelinsight/README.md

 # GelInsight
 GelInsight is a MATLAB-based open-source software.
-It exctracts base-pair  It was designed for large-sample DNA fragmentation quality control in gel electrophoresis images.
+It was designed for large-sample DNA fragmentation quality control using gel electrophoresis images.

 The software extracts the following information from input gel-electrophoresis images of DNA samples:
   - base-pair size distribution